Silent Saboteurs: The Truth About Mineral Deficiencies

 A lack insufficient intake of fiber and other nutrients in vegan diets can cause poor digestive health, leading to constipation, diarrhea, and other digestive problems.
 Seaweeds have a high proportion of soluble fiber, with an average content of 24.5 g/100 g and 21.8 g/100 g for insoluble fiber.

-Skin Problems
+Skin Problems caused by Mineral Deficiencies

 Skin problems, such as dryness, acne, and eczema and all caused from deficiencies or imbalances that can be corrected.
 Signs of aging are signs the body is lacking what it needs to be optimally healthy.
 Working on your gut health = working on your skin health.

-Mood Disorders
+Mood Disorders from Mineral Deficiencies

 A lack of certain nutrients, such as omega-3 fatty and essential amino acids in, can lead to mood disorders, such as depression and anxiety.

-Most Common Nutrient Deficiencies
+Most Common Mineral Deficiencies

 Serious health consequences can be prevented by consuming a balanced diet that includes a variety of nutrient-rich foods.
 Grass-fed, grass-finished beef, bone broth, wild mushrooms, fish oil micro and whole fish oil macro algae, and shilajit are some of the most nutritionally dense foods available on earth.
 However, it is important to remember that there are many other important nutrients that the body needs to function properly.